 Lisa has managed libraries for the University of Brighton since 2009.
 First at the Eastbourne campus’s Queenwood Library and from 2011 at the St. Peter’s House Library at the Grand Parade campus.

-Originally from Chicago, she studied Polish literature, English writing and Political Science at the University of Illinois.
-The singular piece of scholarship which brought these topics together was her annotated bibliography of underground publications circulated in Poland between 1939-1989 which she completed as part of her MSc degree in library science.
-She is nostalgic for the era of 11th century Spain and Europe in general when it was diverse and multicultural and she thinks the growing diversity of European society today is progress which brings back to us the multiplicity of our society which we are deprived of due to conflicts.
+Lisa is originally from Chicago, and studied Polish literature, English writing and Political Science at the University of Illinois.
+The singular piece of scholarship which brought these topics together was her annotated bibliography of underground publications circulated in Poland between 1939-1989, which she completed as part of her MSc degree in library science.
+She is fascinated by the multiculturalism of 11th century Europe, and is encouraged by the growing diversity of European society today -- a hopeful sign that fragmentation -- and its resulting ethnic and territorial conflicts -- may one day be a thing of the past.

 She relishes her charge of St. Peter’s House Library and is continually amazed by the astonishing creativity, deftly competent artistry, and largely respectful, courteous and intelligent community at Grand Parade and Pavilion Parade.
-In addition to experience in Higher Education Lisa is a trained rape crisis counsellor as well as medical interpreter, which might explain her fixation on comics related to medicine.
-She hopes you'll knock on her door when you need help, and while she might not be the assistance you require, she will certainly take you to those who can best help you.
+In addition to experience in Higher Education Lisa is a trained rape crisis counsellor as well as medical interpreter and PA (Personal Assistant for people with differing mobilities), which might explain her fixation on comics related to medicine.
+She hopes you'll knock on her door on the 2nd floor of St. Peter's House Library.

 Sarah has been the Information Adviser at St. Peter’s House Library since June 2012, after spending nearly 5 years as an Assistant Information Adviser at Aldrich Library.
 Familiarising herself with the academic programmes and the staff at Grand Parade has been a deeply rewarding experience, and she hopes that anyone on campus will feel free to contact her when there is a need to highlight library services to staff and students.
 Sarah particular enjoys teaching research skills, perusing the sketchbooks of creatives, and has a growing interest in Graphic Novels.